petersulyok/smfc/README.md

  2. In file `/etc/hdparm.conf` you must define HD names in `/dev/disk/by-id/...` form to avoid inconsistency.

 ### 8. Kernel modules
-One or more of following Linux kernel modules needs to be loaded for `smfc`:
+One or more of the following Linux kernel modules need to be loaded for `smfc`:

  - [`coretemp`](https://www.kernel.org/doc/html/latest/hwmon/coretemp.html): temperature report for Intel(R) CPUs
  - [`k10temp`](https://docs.kernel.org/hwmon/k10temp.html): temperature report for AMD(R) CPUs